Congress of the Confederation

 The Congress of the Confederation, or the Confederation Congress, formally referred to as the United States in Congress Assembled, was the governing body of the United States from March 1, 1781, until March 3, 1789, during the Confederation period.
-A unicameral body with legislative and executive function, it was composed of delegates appointed by the legislatures of the several states.
+A unicameral body with legislative and executive function, it was composed of delegates appointed by the legislatures of the thirteen states.
 Each state delegation had one vote.
-It was preceded by the Second Continental Congress (1775–1781) and was created by the Articles of Confederation and Perpetual Union in 1781.
+The Congress was created by the Articles of Confederation and Perpetual Union upon its ratification in 1781, formally replacing the Second Continental Congress.

-The Congress continued to refer itself as the Continental Congress throughout its eight-year history, although modern historians separate it from the two earlier congresses, which operated under slightly different rules and procedures until the later part of American Revolutionary War.
-The membership of the Second Continental Congress automatically carried over to the Congress of the Confederation when the latter was created by the ratification of the Articles of Confederation, and had the same secretary as the Second Continental Congress, Charles Thomson.
+The Congress continued to refer to itself as the Continental Congress throughout its eight-year history.
+Modern historians, however, separate it from the two earlier congresses, which operated under slightly different rules and procedures until the end of the Revolutionary War.
+Membership of the Second Continental Congress automatically carried over to the Congress of the Confederation, and Charles Thomson, secretary of the Second Continental Congress, continued in that capacity in the Congress of the Confederation.

-The Congress of the Confederation was succeeded by the Congress of the United States as provided for in the new United States Constitution, proposed September 17, 1787, in Philadelphia and adopted by the United States in 1788.
+The Congress of the Confederation was succeeded by the Congress of the United States as provided for in the new Constitution of the United States, drafted on September 17, 1787, in Philadelphia, ratified by each of the states, and adopted by the Confederation Congress in 1788.

 History

-On March 1, 1781, the Articles of Confederation and Perpetual Union were signed by delegates of Maryland at a meeting of the Second Continental Congress, which then declared the Articles ratified.
-As historian Edmund Burnett wrote, "There was no new organization of any kind, not even the election of a new President."
-The Congress still called itself the Continental Congress.
+On March 1, 1781, the Articles of Confederation and Perpetual Union were signed by delegates of Maryland at a meeting of the Second Continental Congress in Philadelphia, which then declared the Articles ratified.
+As historian Edmund Burnett noted, "There was no new organization of any kind, not even the election of a new President."
+The legislative body continued to refer to itself as the Continental Congress.
 Nevertheless, despite its being generally the same exact governing body, with some changes in membership over the years as delegates came and went individually according to their own personal reasons and upon instructions of their state governments, some modern historians would later refer to the Continental Congress after the ratification of the Articles as the Congress of the Confederation or the Confederation Congress.